aletheia7/sd/README.md

 + You may need to increase RateLimitInterval and/or RateLimitBurst settings in journald.conf when sending large amounts of data to the journal.
 Data will not appear in the log when settings are too low.

-+ This package is gorouttine safe, however problems have occurred when [runtime.GOMAXPROCS](http://godoc.org/runtime#GOMAXPROCS) is used.
++ This package is goroutine safe, however problems have occurred when [runtime.GOMAXPROCS](http://godoc.org/runtime#GOMAXPROCS) is used.

 #### Example

 ```go